 Titanium material is non-reactive, non-toxic, and biocompatible.
 Consequently, it is used in making products that are compatible with the body.
 This includes prosthetics, body implants and jewelry.
 It is also an ideal product for making products used in food processing.

 · Thermal Expansion

-Titanium and its alloys have a lesser thermal expansion than materials such as aluminium, ferrous, nickel and copper alloys.
-The low thermal expansion coefficient is responsible for its better interface compatibility with other materials such as ceramic and glasses.
-It also minimises warping and fatigue effect.
+Titanium and its alloys have a lesser thermal expansion than materials such as aluminum, ferrous, nickel and copper alloys.
+The low thermal expansion coefficient is responsible for its better interface compatibility with other materials such as ceramics and glass.
+It also minimizes the warping and fatigue effect.

 Pro of Using Titanium in Rapid Prototyping

 Titanium material has many advantages.
 Consequently, it is suitable for making products employed in different scenarios.
 Below are the pros of making use of titanium prototyping.

 Titanium material is one of the strongest and most durable metals on Earth.
 For those in chemistry, it has the highest strength-to-density ratio in the periodic table.
 This means that even though it has huge strength, it has a complementing density.
 Therefore, you see titanium material being applicable in making lightweight but sturdy products.

 Unlike some materials such as steel used in rapid prototyping, titanium has a natural anti-corrosion and anti-rust properties.
 Consequently, it is applicable in making products used in harsh environmental conditions.
 This is because titanium doesn’t oxidize in water and oxygen which are the necessary factors that lead to corrosion and rust.